oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 </details>

-## Step 3: Running the services locally in Docker
+## Task 3: Running the services locally in Docker

 Docker has been installed in the development VM and is automatically started for you.